Onemind-Services-LLC/cloudmydc-docs/docs/Container/Container Configuration/Volumes.md

 - before deletion, make sure the appropriate volume does not contain any substantial data, as it will be permanently removed
 - the predefined (i.e. default) volumes can’t be deleted (whilst still being available for editing)
-- if you want to remove volume but keep the [mount point](https://cloudmydc.com/), untick the Unmount path checkbox
+- if you want to remove volume but keep the [SSH Gateway](http://localhost:3000/docs/Data%20Storage%20Container/Data%20Sharing/Mount%20Points), untick the Unmount path checkbox

 :::